Jaw popping when chewing Jaw popping when chewing

 This joint’s range of motion is responsible for your ability to talk, chew food, and yawn.
 A soft cartilage disc inside of the joint socket absorbs large amounts of pressure, preventing it from damage, while the facial muscles attached to this jaw joint control all these movements.

 When this jaw joint, acting as a hinge, does not work properly, jaw popping when chewing occurs either on one side or sometimes on both.
-This jaw popping when chewing is called either Temporomandibular Joint Dysfunction (TMJD) or Temporomandibular Disorder (TMD or TMJ).
+This jaw popping when chewing is called either Temporomandibular Joint Dysfunction2 (TMJD) or Temporomandibular Disorder (TMD or TMJ).

 What are the Symptoms of TMD?